vknyvz/gym-Tracker-App/README.md

         - Exercise and Calorie Calendar, Exercise List
         - iOS (iPhone & iPad) specific interface

+[Currently working on the 2.0]

-This is a private application as I am tracking my gym activity with this application, so no live demo.
+This is a private application as I am tracking my gym activity with this application, so no live demo for now.

 Admin Username: vkn@vknyvz.com
 Admin Password: 1
+(if you use the fresh-install.sql in the sql folder)

 v1.1 build 264, 11/4/2012